LeeAnnEditor/o365hq/blog/Microsoft has taken the top spot on the annual “Just 100” list of the most responsible U.S. companies.md

 +++
-title = "Microsoft has taken the top spot on the annual “Just 100” list of the most responsible U.S. companies" description = "The list is compiled by Forbes and the nonprofit Just Capital, which ranked the companies based on values that citizens want to see in corporate America." date = 2018-12-11
+title = "Microsoft has taken the top spot on the annual “Just 100” list of the most responsible US companies" description = "The list is compiled by Forbes and the nonprofit Just Capital, which ranked the companies based on values that citizens want to see in corporate America." date = 2018-12-11